HFTSoftwareProject/MoJEC-Backend/README.md

 Delete the created assignment.
 The assignment ID of the unit tests which need to be deleted is passed as a query parameter

 ##### POST /v1/task
 The upload of the Java files to be tested.
-The body needs to contain two form fields:
+The body needs to contain two form fields:<br/>
-*taskFile*: The zip file containing the java files *assignmentId*: The id of the assignment.
+*taskFile*: The zip file containing the java files<br/>
+*assignmentId*: The id of the assignment.
 Provided by moodle